Colebuildanddevelop/GraphQL-project/README.md

 TypeScript

-- B, I coninued the typescript format with the redux store, reducers, and sagas however wrote my Dashboard components in JavaScript.
+- B  I coninued the typescript format with the redux store, reducers, and sagas however wrote my Dashboard components in JavaScript.

 Creativity

-- A-, I beleive displaying metric data and chart colors in a material ui table was a good design decision.
+- A-  I beleive displaying metric data and chart colors in a material ui table was a good design decision.

 ---